SCIM

 • Have server administrator access to Tableau Server.

-• Able to modify your IdP's SCIM settings for Tableau Server.
+• Able to modify your identity provider's SCIM settings for Tableau Server.

-• Optionally, if using external token generation and management, you have created and enabled a Tableau connected app.
-If you haven't done this, see Use Tableau Connected Apps for Application Integration.
+• Optionally, if using external token generation and management, you've created and enabled a Tableau connected app.
+For more information, see Use Tableau Connected Apps for Application Integration.

-Note: Because of the Tableau Server firewall, you might need to set up an on-premises connector in your identity provider (IdP) for the SCIM capability to work.
-For example, in Okta you will need to set up on-premises provisioning (OPP(Link opens in a new window)).
-In Microsoft Entra ID, you will need to set up a provisioning agent(Link opens in a new window).
+Note: Because of the Tableau Server firewall, you might need to set up an on-premises connector in your IdP for the SCIM capability to work.
+For example, in Okta you'll need to set up on-premises provisioning (OPP)(Link opens in a new window).
+In Microsoft Entra ID, you'll need to set up a provisioning agent(Link opens in a new window).

 Step 2: Configure site-level SCIM

-The procedure described in this section requires that site-specific SAML authentication is configured.
+The procedure described in this section is performed at the site.

-You have the option to use a Tableau-generated SCIM token.
+You can use a Tableau-generated SCIM token.
 Alternatively, you can bypass the SCIM token that Tableau generates and instead use an externally generated JWT (using a Tableau connected app) to support SCIM requests.

 Enable SCIM - using a Tableau-generated token